 This section is designed for patients who are interested in participating in the REGAIN trial.

 A drug is in development that may be able to restore hearing loss.
-The REGAIN study aims to test how safe the drug is and if it affects the ability to hear The REGAIN trial is currently open to participants in the UK that are able to travel to the Royal National Throat Nose and Ear Hospital in London.
+The REGAIN study has already shown that the drug is safe and will now continue to test if it affects the ability to hear.
+The REGAIN trial is currently open to participants in the UK, Greece and Germany (see below for contact details).
 Compensation for your time and travel will be provided.

 We hope that you find the information you are looking for here on the website.
 If you are interested in taking part, please contact the REGAIN team using the contact details at the bottom of this page.

 The aim of this study is to test a new drug that may be able to treat sensorineural hearing loss.
 This is the most common form of hearing loss.
 It can be caused by damage to the hair cells lining the inner ear.
 When sound waves enter the inner ear, the hair cells move, which sends a signal to the nerve that runs from the ear to the brain.
 The brain recognises these signals as sounds.

 Up until now, damage to the inner ear hair cells has been considered irreversible.
 Once hair cells become damaged, they will remain damaged throughout a person’s life.
 Hearing aids can be used for people with hearing loss to amplify sounds to make it easier for damaged hair cells to detect them but there is currently no cure.
 Recently, scientists have made discoveries, which show that it is possible to regrow hair cells, and potentially restore hearing loss, using a drug known as a gamma secretase inhibitor.